Dead Great White Shark Washes Ashore On Cape Cod Beach, Found By Nine-Year-Old Boy

 According to MassLive, a full necropsy will be conducted on the corpse of the great white shark in question, hopefully shedding some light unto the circumstances leading up to the creature’s demise and whether or not there is any cause for further concern.

-As The Boston Globe states, there have been a record number of shark sightings off Cape Cod’s Atlantic coast, and the recent biting attack only serves to compound public fears and concern surrounding the matter.
+As the Boston Globe stated, there have been a record number of shark sightings off Cape Cod’s Atlantic coast, and the recent biting attack only serves to compound public fears and concern surrounding the matter.

-Sharks are considered to be one of the apex predators of the ocean, widely feared by humans for their fierce appearance — a fright compounded by their portrayal in film.
+Sharks are considered to be one of the apex predators of the ocean, widely feared by humans for their fierce appearance, a fright compounded by their portrayal in film.
 A massive great white shark known the world over as Jaws was the centerpiece of Steven Spielberg’s silver screen classic of the same name.
-Although great white sharks are fierce hunters and obligate carnivores biologically speaking, they tend to avoid human contact, preferring to dine on smaller fish and other sea mammals such as dolphins and seals.
+Although great white sharks are fierce hunters and obligate carnivores, biologically speaking, they tend to avoid human contact, preferring to dine on smaller fish and other sea mammals, such as dolphins and seals.

 That being said, attacks can and do occur, as evidenced by the recent attack in Texas as well as the biting incident that occurred just last week in the Cape Cod area.
 Swimmers, divers, and beach-goers of all description would do well to be constantly aware of their surroundings, and to abide by all formal beach closures set by authorities in the interests of their own safety and well-being.